 ICSPI makes the nGauge—the world's smallest, simplest and most affordable atomic force microscope (AFM).
-In this post, we're going to discuss some of the information that can be extracted from AFM images: topography, line profiles, surface roughness, particle analysis and counting, thickness, grain size analysis and phase imaging.
+In this post, we're going to discuss the applications of AFM.
+We’re going to cover:

 An AFM produces a 3-dimensional representation of the surface that it scans over.
+Unlike optical or electron microscopes, AFM collects topographic data.
 That means that you can look at the shape and size of individual features, such as the pits on a DVD, or determine the particle density, such as the number of nanoparticles in a given area.

 The nGauge AFM can be used to investigate surfaces where the maximum step height is up to 10 µm tall.
 It's tricky to pinpoint a lower limit, but the RMS noise in the vertical (z) direction of the nGauge is 1 nanometre (nm).
-That means that, depending on your requirements, features as small as 5–10 nm can be imaged with the nGauge with acceptable accuracy.
+Features as small as 10 nm can be imaged with the nGauge with acceptable accuracy.

-Using the distance tool, we can see that the distance between the pits, also known as pitch, using Line 1 (741 nm) is in good agreement with the real pitch (740 nm).
-Similarly, the width of the pits in Lines 2 and 3 (322 nm) is in good agreement with the real width (320 nm).
+Using the distance tool, we can see that the distance between the centre of the pits, also known as pitch, using Line 1 is 741 nm.
+This is in good agreement with the real pitch (740 nm).

-(1) If the particles are spherical, the particle size can be determined from the height of the particle and the width can be ignored.
+(1) If the particles are spherical, the particle size can be determined from the height of the particle and the width can be corrected or ignored.

 (2) If the tip radius is known, a correction can be made using post-processing software.
-More information about this is available in the Gwyddion article on Tip Convolution Artifacts.
+More information is available in the Gwyddion article on Tip Convolution Artifacts.

 Surface roughness is a component of the texture of a surface: a higher value means that the surface is rougher.
 Surface roughness is also known as surface finish.
 The arithmetic roughness (Ra) and the root-mean-squared roughness (Rq) are common parameters used to describe roughness.

 Many types of devices, such as profilometers or optical profilers, use data from a line scan to calculate surface roughness.
-Because AFM collects topographic data in two dimensions, the surface roughness can also be calculated from the entire 2-d scan area.
-The roughness parameters are area roughness parameters: arithmetic (Sa) and RMS (Sq).
+Because AFM collects topographic data in two dimensions, the surface roughness can be calculated from the entire 2-d scan area rather than just 1-d data.
+The 2-d/area roughness parameters are arithmetic (Sa) and RMS (Sq).

 The maximum area scan size is 20 µm x 20 µm.
-To get a representative result of a large surface, it is best to take multiple scans of a surface and compute the average surface roughness from these scans.
+To get a representative result of a large surface, it’s best to take multiple scans of a surface and compute the average surface roughness from these scans.

-To give an example application of surface roughness measurement, a study published in December 2017 by Prof. Richard Price's group in collaboration with Prof. Laurent Kreplak in the Journal of Esthetic and Restorative Dentistry used the nGauge AFM to determine the effect of tooth brushing on the surface roughness of dental composites.
+To give an example application of surface roughness measurement, a study published in December 2017 by Prof. Richard Price's group in collaboration with Prof. Laurent Kreplak at Dalhousie University in Halifax, Canada used the nGauge AFM to determine the effect of tooth brushing on the surface roughness of dental composites in the Journal of Esthetic and Restorative Dentistry.

 Particle Analysis and Counting